A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: Introduction

+Our decision-making approach considers the perspectives of two distinct stakeholders.
+The utility function and prior model represent the viewpoint of the investigators or the pharmaceutical company.
+Their primary objective is to select a study design that maximizes expected utility (e.g., projected revenue if the drug succeeds) while minimizing losses (e.g., sunk costs if development is halted), given the information incorporated in the prior model.
+From a Bayesian decision-theoretic perspective, the optimal design for this stakeholder maximizes the expected utility.
+However, using this ideal, unconstrained optimization is often impractical due to regulatory requirements imposed by a different stakeholder, the regulator (e.g., the FDA).
+Consequently, our optimal designs will aim to maximize expected utility criteria within a constrained subset of candidate study designs that comply with regulatory requirements (e.g., family-wise error rate or statistical power).

+Differences in how investigators and regulators view auxiliary outcomes are often evident.
+Investigators typically expect auxiliary outcomes to be representative of the clinical benefit captured by the primary outcomes.
+At the same time, regulators require direct evidence of treatment effects on the primary outcomes, with stringent control of false positives and bias.
+For example, in breast cancer research, trial sponsors have long regarded early responses to therapy as promising predictors of long-term benefit.
+Over the past two decades, however, regulatory agencies have progressively changed their recommendations on the use of early outcomes, informed by large-scale evaluations of candidate surrogate endpoints across multiple clinical trials~\citep{spring:2020}.

 Bayesian decision theory has been used to design clinical trials~\citep{lewis:1994,ventz:2015,thall:2019}.
-This framework is useful for selecting a study design or a method, such as a testing procedure, among candidate designs/methods through an interpretable measure of utility (or loss) of the trial, tailored to the study aims \citep{arfe:2020}.
-To the best of our knowledge, previous contributions did not investigate Bayesian designs that include auxiliary outcomes and attain a frequentist control of false positive results in any scenario without positive effects on the primary outcomes.
-We show that using auxiliary outcomes for interim and final decisions can increase the utility of the clinical trial without compromising the rigorous control of frequentist operating characteristics, such as the FWER.
+It is useful for selecting a study design or a method, such as a testing procedure, among candidate designs/methods through an interpretable measure of utility (or loss) of the trial, tailored to the study aims \citep{arfe:2020}.
+To the best of our knowledge, earlier work has not investigated Bayesian designs that include auxiliary outcomes and attain a frequentist control of false positive results across all scenarios without positive effects on the primary outcomes.
+We show that the joint use of primary and auxiliary outcomes for interim and final decisions can increase the utility of the clinical trial without compromising the rigorous control of frequentist operating characteristics, such as the FWER.

-The control of frequentist characteristics is an important aspect of our approach compared to other Bayesian designs.
-In particular, with most Bayesian designs, simulations are necessary to evaluate how key operating characteristics, including false positive rates, vary across scenarios.
-Selection of an appropriate set of representative scenarios can be problematic~\citep{han:2024} because a few scenarios without treatment effects might be insufficient to assess how the false positive rate varies across potential joint distributions of covariates and outcomes.
-Throughout the paper, we compared alternative designs with the same regulatory constraints to illustrate power and simplify the interpretation of the simulation results.
-For these comparisons, we used simulations under realistic scenarios.
-In particular, we considered scenarios with positive treatment effects on primary outcomes and potential concordance/discordance with the effects on the auxiliary outcomes, which are necessary to assess the likelihood of the proposed trial designs to demonstrate the efficacy of novel therapeutics.